skip to Main Content

-After experimenting with a lot of different lesson types over the last few months I’ve found that Rotating Lessons have added a lot of positives to my music studio.
-If you’re curious as to how (and why!) to try Rotating Lessons with your students, then keep reading for all the details on how to get started!
+After experimenting with a lot of different lesson types I’ve found that Rotating Lessons have added a lot of positives to my music studio.
+If you’re curious as to exactly how they work, then keep reading for all the details!

 What Are Rotating Lessons?